maciejmrowiec/io_newrelic/README.md

 Requirements:
 * iotop installed in the system.
-* Currenlty supports only CentOS (iotop cmd options differ between OS)
+* Currenlty supports CentOS and Ubuntu (OS X not supported)

 Build instructions: